Customers will often use phrases which they understand, and, which they assume everyone else does as well.

 - When it’s cold, it won’t shift into the highest gear.

 You don’t need to be a mechanic to notice things.
-You just need to observe and take notes.
-Making notes and handing them to the service advisor will go a long way to saving you money and time.
+Stopping to think about the problem, then writing some notes about the problem really works.
+Giving them to the service advisor will go a long way in saving you both time and money.